.png)

 31%

-When Philly's brand was not well understood or lacked connection to certain domestic populations, attraction strategies have served the city well; consider Visit Philadelphia and Campus Philly.
-The latter not only helps to retain bright minds our colleges and universities educate, it also helps to attract and connect talent to local employers.
-Visit Philadelphia's efforts not only attract tourists to the city, our hospitality industry is now a major driver for Philly's economy.
-As a resident attraction program, Live Work Philadelphia is designed to better position the city in the minds of young professionals and families and notably, to those who seek lower cost big cities.
+When Philly's brand was not well understood or lacked connection to certain domestic populations, attraction strategies have served the city well; consider Visit Philadelphia, who’s individual marketing campaign’s target specific groups in their efforts to attract tourists to the city.
+Campus Philly not only helps to retain bright minds our colleges and universities educate, it also helps to attract and connect talent to local employers.

-Live Work Philadelphia is committed in growing and diversifying the middle-income population by offering young diverse individuals and families a real option as they consider lower cost cities to relocate to.
-Philly is poised to offer them what they want, career advancement, and the ability to keep more of what they earn while being an active participant in the communities they can join.
+Live Work Philadelphia aims to do its work by offering young diverse individuals and families a viable choice for relocation away from high-cost cities like Boston, New York and DC.
+Philly is poised to offer them what they want, job and career advancement, and the ability to keep more of what they earn while being an active participant in the communities they can join.